 Step #6: Make DEI part of your company’s DNA

-Just like your corporate values, put your company’s diversity, equity, and inclusion mission statement in writing.
+Just like your corporate values, put your company’s DEI mission statement in writing.
 The best workplace diversity statements include:

 - Ideally less than 100 words